7bitcoder/7bitDI/Docs/basic-guides/injecting-service-provider.rst

 Injecting Service Provider
 ========================================

-Service Provider object can be injected and can be used to manually get (scoped/singletons) or create (transient) services.
+ServiceProvider_ object can be injected and can be used to manually get (scoped/singletons) or create (transient) services.

+.. _ServiceProvider: ../reference/di/serviceprovider.html

 .. literalinclude:: ../../Examples/Guides/InjectingServiceProvider.cpp
    :caption: Examples/Guides/InjectingServiceProvider